Chapien/chapien.github.io/content/_index.md

 All content on this website is written by a human being, usually me.
 I do not make use of AI tools.
 If I ever do, it will likely be to experiment and demonstrate the flaws of relying on said tools rather than wholesale relying on them.
 Even in the usecases of AI I am okay with (such as upscaling), I will make extremely clear if there is any AI involved in anything I am posting, even if I am merely sharing it.

+Do not train your AI model on this website.
+If you do, [Cloudflare will banish you to the shadow realm](https://developers.cloudflare.com/bots/additional-configurations/ai-labyrinth/).

 [Read more about me](about)

 # Recent Blog Posts